Whārangi 1: Biography

 Vogel never really became a New Zealander although he said that he 'lived the best years' of his life in New Zealand.
 His primary affiliation was neither to England nor to New Zealand but to the British Empire.
 He was a frequent advocate of imperial federation, hoping that Great Britain and its colonies would form an indissoluble union with a federal parliament, collective responsibility and control, and predicting that if this did not happen the Empire would disintegrate.
 He opposed federation with Australia because he believed that New Zealand would be dominated by the Australians and that it would make imperial federation more difficult to achieve.
 He believed that New Zealand's destiny lay in the Pacific, foreseeing a time when New Zealand would be the centre of a great Pacific empire, controlling the trade and defence of the region.
 Fearing the intervention of other foreign powers, he urged Great Britain to annex the islands of Fiji, Samoa, New Guinea, the Cooks, Rapa, Tonga and the Kermadecs and offered New Zealand's services in administering these territories.
 When Great Britain proved reluctant to act, Vogel tried to force its hand by promoting a Polynesian trading company sponsored by the New Zealand government.
 The scheme led a Colonial Office official to refer to Vogel as 'the most audacious adventurer that perhaps has ever held power in a British colony', and was never put into operation.
 In the 1880s Vogel vigorously opposed the French policy of transporting prisoners to New Caledonia, and the expansion of German and American interests in Samoa.

 Vogel spent his last 11 years in England.
 He retired to East Molesey, Surrey, in the early 1890s and rarely left the village.
 His health was broken.
 In fact he had been a sick man since the late 1860s.
-His gout had become more severe, and from the late seventies, he was increasingly confined to a wheelchair.
+His gout had become more severe, and from the late seventies, he increasingly used a wheelchair.
 He wore big woollen slippers, used a 'walking-machine' and needed assistance most of the time.